adedomin/independent-study/indep-study.md

 Puppet is a tool that is very similar to Ansible, however puppet is dependent on a backend service--like Foreman, to function properly.
 For the most part, Ansible is slowly supplanting Puppet from the space.

+### 1.1.3.
+Package Managers

+GNU/Linux distributions leverage package management tools to simplify the process of installing applications.
+Many of these tools work similar to the above.
+They contain files that should be deployed and a runbook to execute what is being installed.

+The problem however, is that these tools are designed for more generic software installations.
+They usually deploy very basic configurations and setups that may require modification.
+Not only that, but many of these tools require root privileges to function properly; this can greatly hinder users who do not have such privileges, but must deploy certain software.
+Package manager packages are usually inflexible about where they install software, generally discouraging local dynamic linking or statically linked binaries.
+Package management tools were made prior to more modern continuous integration tools; this usually makes these tools more complex to use.
+Probably the largest issue though, is general portability.
+Every GNU/Linux distribution, even if they use the same package manager tool, can have wildly different names for the same set of software;
+one GNU/Linux distribution could provide postfix as postfix-smtp, another could provided is as postfix-server and another could simply provide it as postfix.

 2. Background
 =============

+This section is concerned with providing more detail on the problem domain being solved with this tool.
+It will also briefly describe the technologies which enable this tool to function and why they matter.

 2.1.
 Continuous Integration and Continuous Deployment
 -----------------------------------------------------